-The process began with a global participatory visioning workshop in Auckland, New Zealand, in Sentember 2017 with 73 participants from 31 countries and representing all UN regions (Africa, Asia and the Pacific, Latin America and the Caribbean, Eastern Europe, Western Europe and others).
+The process began with a global participatory visioning workshop in Auckland, New Zealand, in September 2017 with 73 participants from 31 countries and representing all UN regions (Africa, Asia and the Pacific, Latin America and the Caribbean, Eastern Europe, Western Europe and others).
 The selection of stakeholders was a rigorous and iterative process that aimed to ensure as wide a range of geographies and perspectives as possible, drawing from a wide set of IPBES stakeholders (see Lundquist et al., 2017, Appendix A1 for the full selection criteria and description of the process).
-The final group included representatives from intergovernmental organizations, indigenous peoples from New Zealand, Europe, North America and Latin America, national government, non-governmental organizations, academia and the private sector and with a range of expertise on biodiversity topics, from urban development to agriculture to fisheries.
-The main objective of the workshop was the development of positive visions of nature and their associated storylines.
-It followed an approach designed to produce bottom-up, divergent visions of the future (Pereira, Hichert, Hamann, Preiser, & Biggs, 2018).
-The approach was selected with the intention of creating a space in which participants could think creatively to develop an inspired and powerful set of visions, grounded in existing 'Seeds' (see Box 1).
-The workshop process consisted of four steps (see Figure 2 and Lundquist et al., 2017, Appendix A2 for a detailed description of the workshop methodology).
-It is important to note that even though there was an explicit desire to include as many perspectives as possible, there is a clear bias in that only individuals who in some way prioritize and value nature are inclined to spend a full week formulating positive nature futures.
-The concerns of adequate representivity in a global undertaking such as this are paramount and will be picked up in the discussion.
+The final group included representatives from intergovernmental or ganizations, indigenous peoples from New Zealand, Europe, North America and Latin America, national government, non-governmental organizations, academia and the private sector and with a range of expertise on biodiversity topics, from urban development cagriculture to fisheries.
+The main objective of the workshop was the

+Setting the scene & theme selection Constructing scenario skeletons Fleshing out narratives Comparing the visions Photo exercise on participants' relationship with nature Expectations of the workshop Selection of thematic groups Selection of three 'seeds' per theme Developing Future Wheels per seed Developing a Three Horizons diagram per theme Pathways to achieve each vision Mapping visions across topics Mapping visions across regions development of positive visions of nature and their associated storylines.
+It followed an approach designed to produce bottom-up, divergent visions of the future (Pereira, Hichert, Hamann, Preiser, creating a space in which participants could think creatively to develop an inspired and powerful set of visions, grounded in existing

-FIGURE 2 Four steps of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services Nature Futures Visioning workshop in Auckland (Source: Adapted from Lundquist et al., 2017)
+FIGURE 2 Four steps of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services Nature Futures Visioning workshop in Auckland (Source: Adapted from Lundquist et al., 2017) PEREIRA ET AL.